 The Best Residential Proxies for Amazon & E-commerce

 Amazon's anti-bot is less aggressive than Google's but enforces tighter rate-limits per IP.
-The decisive factor is not raw bypass capability but IP pool size and rotation quality — you need fresh IPs faster than Amazon can flag them.
+What matters is IP pool size and rotation quality: you need fresh IPs faster than Amazon can flag them.
 Most e-commerce targets (Walmart, eBay, AliExpress) use similar approaches.

 Full Framework Rankings